 Premium Wine Making Equipment Kit – with Auto-Syphon

-2. Bring your water to a boil and then remove from heat.
-Stir the sugar into it until it’s completely dissolved and then allow this sugar-water to cool to room temperature.
+2. Bring your water to a boil and then remove it from heat.
+Stir the sugar into it until it’s completely dissolved and then allow this sugar water to cool to room temperature.

-3. When cooled, mix the Yeast Nutrient and Pectolase into the sugar-water and then take about 1.5 cups out and place into a small bowl.
-Pour the rest of the sugar-water over the berries.
-Blackcurrants contain a lot of pectin, which is great for jam making but will cause your wine to go cloudy or even slightly jelly – the Pectolase will make sure this doesn’t happen!
+3. When cooled, mix the yeast nutrient and pectolase into the sugar water.
+Next, take about 1.5 cups out and place it a small bowl.
+Pour the rest of the sugar water over the berries.
+Blackcurrants contain a lot of pectin, which is great for jam-making but will cause your wine to go cloudy or even slightly jelly – the Pectolase will make sure this doesn’t happen!